-The Reserve has developed a companion document called the Reforestation Communities Data File in which threshold growth rates are provided by landowner class for the eligible forest communities.
-The data file defines the temporal length of growth projections for each forest community prior to the point at which the forest stands are at heightened risk of regeneration harvest (i.e., the length of time until the projected growth rate becomes lower than the assumed threshold rate of return) for each landowner class.
-This period is referred to as the crediting period.
+The Reserve has developed a companion document called the Reforestation Communities Data File in which the point in time when harvest is assumed to occur for a given project area or forest community type within a project area is identified.
+Such points in time are based on the forest community type, growth rates, tree dimensions, and/or landowner class.
+The data file thus defines the applicable temporal length of growth projections for each forest community prior to the point at which there is a heightened likelihood that the forest stands will undergo a regeneration harvest.
+This span of time is referred to as the crediting period.

-Landowner classes recognized under this methodology are government, non-profit, tribal, and private.
+The landowner classes recognized under this methodology are defined in the Reforestation Communities Data File based on the jurisdiction where eligible projects are located.
+For projects in the United States, the landowner classes recognized under this methodology are government, non-profit, tribal, and private.
 The private landowner class is further divided into two sub-classes in recognition that expectations of financial returns can vary considerably among private landowners.
-Under this methodology, private landowners with forestland holdings of 45,000 acres or more are assumed to manage their forests for timber production and the revenue derived from timber harvests.
+Under this methodology, private landowners in the U.S. with forestland holdings of 45,000 acres or more are assumed to manage their forests for timber production and the revenue derived from timber harvests.
 Such large private landowners are therefore more likely to harvest earlier in growth cycles to achieve financially-driven management objectives and are therefore assumed to harvest when growth rates are relatively high.
 All other private landowners are assumed to be less financially driven when making management decisions, with the risk of harvest heightened after growth rates have decreased further.

-Projects taking place on large private forestlands may be eligible to use the growth rate threshold for other private landowners if they can demonstrate that the large private landowner has: 1) a history of managing its forests in a way that is consistent with the harvest rotation length suggested by the stand age at which harvest risk increases for other private landowners, as indicated by the Reforestation Communities Data File for the relevant forest type, and 2) a management plan in place that is similarly consistent.
+Projects taking place on large private forestlands in the U.S. may be eligible to use the growth rate threshold for other private landowners if they can demonstrate that the large private landowner has: 1) a history of managing its forests in a way that is consistent with the harvest rotation length suggested by the stand age at which harvest risk increases for other private landowners, as indicated by the Reforestation Communities Data File for the relevant forest type, and 2) a management plan in place that is similarly consistent.

-Although growth rate thresholds will define the crediting period for most forest type and landowner class combinations, some forest types achieve maturity (based on CMAI) at nearly the same time as the growth rate thresholds are achieved.
+Although growth rate thresholds will define the crediting period for most forest type and landowner class combinations in the U.S., some forest types achieve maturity (based on CMAI) at nearly the same time as the growth rate thresholds are achieved.
 In such cases, crediting periods are defined by the proximity of forested stands to CMAI rather than by threshold growth rates.
 Therefore, a secondary threshold condition is established based on years as a percent of the year in which CMAI occurs.
 This condition only applies to forest types for which growth is expected to culminate quickly.
-This ensures that the risk of a regeneration harvest remains extremely low during the period credited by this methodology.
+This ensures that the risk of a regeneration harvest remains low during the period credited by this methodology.
 Thus, this methodology considers both growth rates and proximity to CMAI to define the length of time during which CO2e will be quantified on a tonne-year basis and issued as FMUs in the absence of a conservation easement as described above.
 The FMUs issued to reforestation projects using tonne-year accounting are the tonne-year values associated with the CO2e projected at the defined crediting period.